Remedies for chronic rhinosinusitis

 - Medical conditions such as complications of cystic fibrosis, gastroesophageal reflux and HIV

-- Take plenty of rest for fast healing of the condition.
+- Generally, take plenty of rest for fast healing of the condition.

 - Drink plenty of water and juice for fast drainage.
-Avoid caffeine and alcohol to prevent dehydration and worsen the condition.
+Generally, avoid caffeine and alcohol to prevent dehydration and worsen the condition.
 The swelling of the lining of sinuses and nose becomes worse by drinking alcohol.

 - Fill a bowl with hot water.
-Drape the head using a towel and breathe in the vapor to moisturize the sinus cavity.
+Generally, drape the head using a towel and breathe in the vapor to moisturize the sinus cavity.
 Another alternative is taking a hot shower for fast drainage of the mucus and lessen the pain.

 - Apply a warm compress on the face using a damp towel on the cheeks, eyes and nose to lessen the pain and the inflammation.

-- Elevate the head to lessen the congestion due to chronic rhinusinusitis
+- In addition, elevate the head to lessen the congestion

 - Use saline solution in rinsing the nasal passage.
 Boil 1-2 cups of distilled water to prevent infections and add ½ teaspoon of non-iodized salt and a pinch of baking soda.
 Place the solution in a spray bottle.
-Rinse the nasal passages by spraying the solution into the nostril to lessen the congestion and promote fast drainage of the mucus.
+In addition, rinse the nasal passages by spraying the solution into the nostril to lessen the congestion and promote fast drainage of the mucus.

 - Take the prescribed over-the-counter pain medication such acetaminophen to lessen the pain and the inflammation.